 Here it is, the only excuse you’ll ever need to never leave your house again: more than 40(!) seasons total of Law & Order and its spin-off series.
 Dick Wolf’s much beloved franchise is among the biggest draws of the new Peacock streaming service, which will launch on July 15.

-(Rotten Tomatoes is owned by NBCUniversal.)
+(Rotten Tomatoes is also a division of NBCUniversal.)